Enhancing Surface Neural Implicits with Curvature-Guided Sampling and Uncertainty-Augmented Representations: Evaluation

 \section{Evaluation}

-To demonstrate that our sampling method improves the robustness and accuracy of the implicit surface learning.
-We validate our method on synthetic and real-world datasets, including objects and scene scenarios.
-For synthetic datasets with ground-truth mesh, we rendered perfect depth images and camera poses using the ground-truth mesh to initialize voxel grid $\{\vt{v}_i\}$.
-To test low-quality input, we initialed two different voxel resolutions, $64^3$ (\textbf{sparse}) and $256^3$ (\textbf{dense}), to vary the sparsity of the input.
+To demonstrate that our proposed method improves the robustness and accuracy of the neural implicit fitting, we validate our method extensively on both \textbf{synthetic} and \textbf{real-world} datasets, including \textbf{objects} and \textbf{scene} scenarios.
+For synthetic datasets with ground-truth mesh, we rendered noise-free depth images and camera poses to compute the coarse voxel grid $\{\vt{v}_i\}$.
+To test different quality inputs, we compare two different voxel resolutions, $64^3$ (\textbf{coarse}) and $256^3$ (\textbf{dense}).
+The coarse voxel grid needs $25$ MB while the dense one takes $1.5$ GB of memory.
 The real-world datasets contain RGB-D sequences with noisy, sparse depth images and noise camera poses.
-To compare with the method that takes a point cloud as input, the point cloud is extracted from voxels using~\eqref{eq:extract_point} with normals.
-We use an 8-layer multi-layer perceptron (MLP) with ReLU activations.
-Each layer has $256$ nodes, and the last layer has $2$ output nodes for the SDF and uncertainty.
-We set the learning rate to $10^{-4}$ with decay and use the mean curvature for curvature-guided sampling.
-The batch size is $10k$, and we train for $10k$ epochs for each dataset.
-Our PyTorch implementation takes approximately 15 minutes to train on a GeForce GTX TITAN X GPU with CUDA for each dataset.
-All meshes are extracted with the Marching cube algorithm with grid resolution $128^3$.
-Please note that considering the original input is depth images, with or without camera poses, the initial point cloud is the direct re-projected point cloud using depth images.
-However, this would cause a noise point cloud without normal information, especially for the real-world dataset.
-The methods we compared do not emphasize denoising while training.
-Thus, we use the cleaner point cloud extract from the initialized voxel with normal information for a fair comparison.
+Using this setting, we show that even with the intermediate coarse voxel grid, our method can still reconstruct faithfully.
+We use an 8-layer multi-layer perceptron (MLP) with ReLU activation.
+Each layer has $256$ nodes, and the last layer has $2$ output heads for the SDF value and its uncertainty respectively.
+Note that due to the space constraint, we focus on showing the comparison methods.
+Ablation study of our loss function together with more comparison details please refer to our supplementary materials. \inparagraph{Evaluation Metrics} Quantitative evaluation is performed on four synthetic datasets, where the 3D ground truth is available.
+We compute the Chamfer distance (CD)~\cite{de2000computational} and Hausdorff distance (HD)~\cite{hausdorff2005set} of the reconstruction \wrt the ground-truth.